rb125/cdct_framework/README.md

-# Concept-Dependent Comprehension Test (CDCT) Framework
+# Compression Decay Comprehension Test (CDCT) Framework

-This repository contains the source code and data for the research paper "The Concept-Dependent Comprehension Test (CDCT): An Information-Theoretic Benchmark for Measuring Machine Comprehension."
+This repository contains the source code and data for the research paper "The Compression Decay Comprehension Test (CDCT)."
 The framework is designed to evaluate and analyze the comprehension capabilities of various language models through a series of structured experiments.

 ## Features